Hair Food Review: Is Plant-Based Shampoo Better?

 Conclusion

-We do not recommend any Hair Food shampoos.
-All such products contain fragrance which may be harmful to human health, and also contain at least one synthetic preservative.
-The brand has also been sued due to contamination of one shampoo product with a carcinogen.
+All products from the brand contain fragrance, which may be harmful to human health, and also contain at least one synthetic preservative.

-For consumers intent on purchasing Hair Food, the tea tree shampoo is the healthiest pick in our opinion because it’s free of phenoxyethanol and tea tree can improve hair and scalp health.
+For consumers intent on purchasing Hair Food, the tea tree shampoo is the healthiest pick in our opinion, because it’s free of phenoxyethanol, and tea tree can improve hair and scalp health.

 Illuminate Labs is a proud member of

-Liquid error (layout/theme line 239): Could not find asset snippets/search-bar.liquid
+Liquid error (layout/theme line 250): Could not find asset snippets/search-bar.liquid